 Lifestyle changes for IBS may include:

 Relaxation techniques relieve stress and lower your risk of IBS.
-About half of Americans experience stress on a daily basis.
+About half of Americans experience stress daily.
 Long-term stress can wreak havoc on your immune system and gut health.

 7 ways to relieve stress: